pingali/aadhaar-oauth2-server/README.md

 combining oauth2, a data sharing protocol, with Aadhaar authentication.

-Oauth2 is a IETF-approved data-sharing protocol.
-It is used by established player such as Google and Twitter.
-Oauth2 is a more recent and simpler version of the protocol that is in the middle of the standardization process.
+[Oauth](http://oauth.net) is an IETF-approved data-sharing protocol.
+It is used by established player such as Google and Twitter to enable easy development of third party applications with requiring username and password.
+[Oauth2](http://oauth.net/2) is a more recent and simpler version of the protocol that is in the middle of the standardization process.

 Aadhaar is a national ID project in India.
 It supports realtime authentication using demographic and biometric attributes of